-(m) Use of estimates:
+(n) Use of estimates:

 The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the period.
-Estimates include assumptions used in estimating historical cost and useful lives of tangible capital assets, estimating fair value of contributed tangible capital assets and in estimating provisions for accrued liabilities.
+Estimates include assumptions used in estimating historical cost and useful lives of tangible capital assets, estimating fair value of contributed tangible capital assets and in estimating provisions for accrued liabilities and asset retirement obligations.
 Actual results could differ from these estimates.

-(n) Change in accounting policies
+(o) Change in accounting policy